-In 2015 and 2016, BC had the highest provincial growth ranking in the country.15 And BC's

-Unemployment in BC is at a record low.
-There has never been a better time for BC to make a significant increase to the minimum wage. growth is projected to be the second highest, next to Alberta, in 2017.
-16 This translates to overall strength in the job market, sustained gains in consumer spending, and the continuation of a highpriced housing market.
+In 2015 and 2016, BC had the highest provincial growth ranking in the country.
+And BC's growth is projected to be the second highest, next to Alberta, in 2017.
+This translates to overall strength in the job market, sustained gains in consumer spending, and the continuation of a highpriced housing market.